-Having Supreme Court only in Delhi is injustice, says Madras HC judge in farewell speech
+Having Supreme Court only in Delhi is an injustice, says Madras HC judge in farewell speech

 Madras High Court judge, Justice N Kirubakaran, said on Thursday that having the Supreme Court only in Delhi is an injustice to most citizens of the country, reported The Indian Express.

+“The Hon’ble [honourable] Supreme Court is meant for the entire population and not [only] the people living in and around New Delhi,” the judge said in his farewell speech, according to Bar and Bench.
+“Keeping the Supreme Court in New Delhi alone is injustice done to most of the people.”
+Kirubakaran retired on Friday.

-“It is said the Supreme Court on the administrative side rejected the setting up of regional benches,” Kirubakaran said in his farewell speech.
+“It is said the Supreme Court on the administrative side rejected the setting up of regional benches,” Kirubakaran added.
 “I hope the Honourable Supreme Court would reconsider the decision and permit the setting up of regional benches.”
-Kirubakaran retired on Friday.

 The judge said that Delhi and Mumbai were the “power centres” in the judiciary and not all states were represented properly in the Supreme Court like the national Capital and Maharashtra.